light156/multi-ancestry-COJO/README.md

 **Manc-COJO** is a software tool for multi-ancestry conditional and joint analysis (COJO) of GWAS summary statistics.
 Note that our program can also perform single-ancestry COJO and reproduce the result of [original GCTA COJO](https://yanglab.westlake.edu.cn/software/gcta/#COJO), but runs much faster.

-For example, for HDL trait on ~6,500,000 SNPs and ~76,000 individuals, the running time per chromosome for our program using 1 thread, and GCTA using 5 threads, is as follows.
+For example, for the trait high-density lipoprotein (HDL) cholesterol with ~6,500,000 SNPs and ~76,000 individuals, the per-chromosome running time of our program (using 1 thread) and GCTA (using 5 threads), is as follows.
 ![time_HDL.png](bin_macOS_win/time_HDL.png)

 ## Installation